sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 ## Data
-The training and development data are provided in a simple utf-8 encoded text format for both the development and held-out languages.
+The training and development data are provided in a simple utf-8 encoded text format for both the development and surprise languages.
 Each line in a file is an example that consists of word forms and corresponding morphosyntactic descriptions (MSDs) provided as a set of features, separated by semicolons.
 We refer to the MSDs as (morphological) tags for simplicity.
 The fields on a line are TAB-separated.
 The fields are: lemma, target form, tag.
 Here we present an example from the Akan training data (the Akan verb “bisa” means “to ask” in English):

 ```